DbrittoRicky/PhySim/README.md

 ## Design Notes (High Level)

 - Physics parameters are intended to be hot-editable for rapid iteration
-- World "states" act like presets or profiles that modify external forces and resistance consistently across the scene
+- World "states" act like presets or profiles that modify external forces and resistance consistently across the scene, managed by the `EnvironmentManager` autoload
+- The `ONNXLoader` node is the inference entry point for future AI-driven features — models are loaded at startup and queried during simulation

 ---